antoinemcgrath/HearHerVoice/README.md

    -Create web UI that will rate tweets with user submitted tags

 -------
-Welcome note: If any of this interests you/is your jam, please join in!
+Welcome note: If any of this interests you please commet or join in!
 -------